brillout/awesome-react-components/README.md

 - [iconify-react](https://github.com/iconify/iconify-react) - Over 40k icons from 50+ icon sets, including all popular icon and emoji sets.
 - [react-icons](https://github.com/gorangajic/react-icons) - Svg react icons of popular icon packs using ES6 imports.
 - [react-open-doodles](https://github.com/lunahq/react-open-doodles) - Awesome free illustrations as react components.
+- [react-icomoon](https://github.com/aykutkardas/react-icomoon) - With react-icomoon you can easily use the icons you have selected or created in icomoon.

 ### Paginator